What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 5. Touch the earth

-Contact with the earth has a special effect.
+Contact with earth has a special effect.

 Many people describe feeling "more grounded" when working with soil.